-The draft State of the Basin Condition Assessment 2016 report
+The State of the Basin Condition Assessment 2016 report

-The draft State of the Basin Condition Assessment 2016 report was developed in consultation with Australian, State and Territory governments, research institutions, the Lake Eyre Basin Community Advisory Committee and the Lake Eyre Basin Scientific Advisory Panel.
-Information has been sourced from monitoring activities collected under the Lake Eyre Basin Rivers Assessment programme government agencies, natural resource management boards and other research available.
+The State of the Basin Condition Assessment 2016 report was developed in consultation with Australian, State and Territory governments, research institutions, the Lake Eyre Basin Community Advisory Committee and the Lake Eyre Basin Scientific Advisory Panel.
+Information has been sourced from monitoring activities collected under the Lake Eyre Basin Rivers Assessment program, government agencies, natural resource management agencies and research institutions.

-The consultation process for the draft report was held from 22 May 2017 to 30 June 2017.
-Feedback from the consultation process will be considered in the finalisation of the report.
-The final report is due to be completed in 2017 for Minister’s consideration.
+The consultation process for the report was held from 22 May 2017 to 30 June 2017.
+Feedback from the consultation process was considered in the finalisation of the report.

 Lake Eyre Basin Rivers Assessment